 The surficial geology of the area is generally characterized by glaciofluvial sediments associated with the Minnesota River Valley.
 Peat and organic silts and clays are found in adjacent bottomland areas (MPCA, 1992).
 The Landfill and Dump areas consist of waste material (municipal solid waste/construction debris/ash) dumped on former wetlands and overlain by cover soil fill (Liesch, 1991).

-The upper bedrock unit is the karsted dolostone of the Prairie du Chien group.
-The surface of the Prairie du Chien is typically weathered and friable and dips north toward the Minnesota River.
+The uppermost bedrock unit is the dolostone of the Prairie du Chien group.
+The surface of the Prairie du Chien is typically weathered and friable and slopes north toward the Minnesota River.
 The Jordan Sandstone underlies the Prairie du Chien.
 The St. Lawrence Formation, a dolomitic shale and siltstone unit, underlies the Jordan Sandstone (MPCA, 1992).

 Site Ownership and Operating History

-A background review was conducted that included reviewing historical landfill records and files and reviewing historical aerial imagery.
-The MPCA provided Barr with a list of archived project files available for the both the Dump and Landfill.
-Hundreds of files were available for review dating back to the early 1960’s.
-In addition, historical aerial imagery was obtained from Historic Information Gathers (HIG).
+A review was conducted of historical landfill records, files, and historical aerial imagery.
+The MPCA provided Barr with a list of archived project files for the Dump and Landfill, which included files dating back to the early 1960’s.
+Historical aerial imagery was obtained from Historic Information Gathers (HIG).
 These aerial images were used to evaluate historical disturbance limits and approximate operational dates for the Landfill (aerial photos are found in Appendix A of the Phase A Investigation Report, Barr, 2018).
 The disturbance limits shown on the aerial photography were evaluated to identify historical dumping as well as current waste limits.
 Based on historical landfill records, files provided by the MPCA, and historical aerial imagery the following approximate chronology of significant milestones has been developed for the Site (Barr, 2018).

 Pre-Operations History